-Verse: Seek ye the LORD, all ye meek of the earth, which have wrought His judgment; seek righteousness, seek meekness: it may be ye shall be hid in the day of the LORD's anger.
+Verse: Seek the Lord, all you humble of the land, you who do what He commands.
+Seek righteousness, seek humility; perhaps you will be sheltered on the day of the Lord's anger.
 Zephaniah 2:3

 This prophet ministered during the reign of King Josiah, sometime around 630 B.C., before that king put a temporary end to idol worship in Judah.
 His message may have even helped bring about the nation's return to worshiping God.
 Unfortunately, as soon as Josiah died, the people returned to idolatry.
 Zephaniah's prophecies foretell the wrath of God that resulted in the Babylonian captivity just a few years later.
 His prophecies also refer to the day of the Lord (also known as the tribulation), a greater day of wrath still to come.
-But like so many of the prophets, he ends with a promise of a still-future day when Israel will be restored: At that time will I bring you again, even in the time that I gather you: for I will make you a name and a praise among all people of the earth, when I turn back your captivity before your eyes ...
+But like so many of the prophets, he ends with a promise of a still-future day when Israel will be restored: At that time I will gather you; at that time I will bring you home.
+I will give you honor and praise among all the peoples of the earth when I restore your fortunes before your very eyes ...
 (3:20).